KomalpreetGrewal/Daily-Dairy/README.md

 Today I have successfully generate the time table and also shown to Rai sir but he told me that use `import` and `export` data commands and learn its documentation.

 ### Day-15 (13-8-2022)
-Lisening all the presenation given by other GD members.
+Listening all the presenation given by other GD members.

 ### Day-16 (15-8-2022)
 Learing about `import` and `export` commands.
 Rai sir given me one google sheet which contains the real data of civil department and told me that generates its timetable.